 | Weight | 123 g |

-- Supports PPS and QC3.0 for optimal charging with a wide range of devices
+- Supports PPS and QC3.0 for optimal charging across a wide range of devices

-2nd Place Amazon Basics 65W GaN USB-C: High Output with a Simple Configuration
+No. 2 Amazon Basics 65W GaN USB-C: High output with a simple design

-Despite its simple design with only one USB-C port, it supports a maximum output of 65W, allowing it to charge notebook PCs.
+Despite its simple design with one USB-C port, it provides up to 65W of output, making it capable of charging laptops.

-Adopting GaN technology makes it compact and lightweight, making it convenient to carry.
+Thanks to the use of GaN, it is compact and lightweight, making it convenient to carry.

-It does not support PPS, but stable fast charging is possible with PD3.0 compatible devices.
+It does not support PPS, but it allows for stable fast charging for devices compatible with PD3.0.

 | Item | Details |